timholy/Revise.jl/docs/src/index.md

 Revise is not tied to any particular editor.
 (The [EDITOR or JULIA_EDITOR](https://docs.julialang.org/en/latest/stdlib/InteractiveUtils/#InteractiveUtils.edit-Tuple{AbstractString,Integer}) environment variables can be used to specify your preference.)

-It's even possible to use Revise on code in Julia's `Base` module or its standard libraries: just say `Revise.track(Base)` or `using Pkg; Revise.track(Pkg)`.
-For `Base`, any changes that you've made since you last built Julia will be automatically incorporated;
-for the stdlibs, any changes since the last git commit will be incorporated.

 See [Using Revise by default](@ref) if you want Revise to be available every time you start julia.